Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance for probabilistic and causal graphs

-\begin{proposition} Let $\Lp$ be the model-oriented poset associated with $(\g, \Mug)$, where $\g$ is the class of UGs over a finite vertex set $\sV$.
-We have the following results. \begin{enumerate} \item $\Glst$ is the empty graph; $\Ggr$ is the full graph. \item $\Lp$ is graded with $\rank(\cdot)$ equal to the number of edges. \item For $\G_1,\G_2 \in \g$, we have $\G_1 \coverby \G_2$ if and only if $\G_1$ is a subgraph of $\G_2$ with exactly one fewer edge. \item $\Lp$ is a lattice (i.e., both a meet and a join semi-lattice). \item $\Lp$ is both lower and upper semimodular. \end{enumerate} \end{proposition}
+\begin{theorem}[UG poset] Let $\Lp$ be the model-oriented poset associated with $(\g, \Mug)$, where $\g$ is the class of UGs over a finite vertex set $\sV$.
+We have the following results. \begin{enumerate} \item $\Glst$ is the empty graph; $\Ggr$ is the full graph. \item $\Lp$ is graded with $\rank(\cdot)$ equal to the number of edges. \item We have $\G_1 \coverby \G_2$ if and only if $\G_1$ is a subgraph of $\G_2$ with exactly one fewer edge. \item $\Lp$ is a lattice (i.e., both a meet and a join semi-lattice). \item $\Lp$ is both lower and upper semimodular. \end{enumerate} \end{theorem}

-From these properties, we obtain a closed form for the model-oriented distance.
+From \cref{prop:poset-ugs,corr:main}, we obtain a closed form for the model-oriented distance.